Kurt Roehrig

-J. Kurt Roehrig (born 28 October 1956) is a motorsports engineer and racing driver.
+J. Kurt Roehrig (28 October 1956 – 22 July 2024) was a motorsports engineer and racing driver.
 Roehrig was the head of former NASCAR Cup Series team Roehrig Motorsports.
 Roehrig himself has raced in various series such as the IMSA GT Championship.

 Racing career

 Sports car racing

 Kurt Roehrig started racing cars in the late 1970s alongside his brother J. Dana Roehrig.
 The brothers raced in the 1978 IMSA GT Championship.
 In a Porsche 911 the duo worked their way up to 18th place after starting 43rd in the 20th Annual Daytona Fire Cracker 400.
 His debut at the 24 Hours of Daytona, in 1979 ended after 223 laps.
 For the occasion Roehrig joined Dave White and John Hamilton at D.R.
 Racing.